guidow/connectivity_logger/README.md

 Some home routers have the nasty habit of faking DNS answers in the case of an outage to point them to themselves instead.
-This allows them to show the user an error page instead of the site they were actuall trying to visit, but obviously interferes with our checks.
+This allows them to show the user an error page instead of the site they were actually trying to visit, but obviously interferes with our checks.
 For this reason, we resolve the IP addresses we ping manually (instead of letting the `ping` utility do that for us) and both log the used addresses and check whether they are actually globally routable.